WordPress Automatic Updates: Staying in Control (Even with Your Host)

 My recommendation

 I recommend letting WordPress auto-update any security updates (minor).
-It will ensure your WordPress core installation is always current in terms of security.
-I don’t recommend letting WordPress auto-updates all updates.
-There is a danger such an update can break your site.
-It is better to test a significant release on a staging site beforehand.
+It will ensure your WordPress core installation is always up to date regarding security.
+I don’t recommend letting WordPress auto-update all updates.
+There is a danger that such an update can break your site.
+It is better to test a significant release on a staging site before deploying it.

 Read also my article about how to harden WordPress.
 It is essential to keep not only WordPress core files up to date; there is a lot more to do.